yumaikas/blogserv/README.md

 ## Exteneded setup

-To be able to create and edit articles as an blog adminstrator, you will need to setup a web account on the server.
+To be able to create and edit articles as a blog adminstrator, you will need to setup a web account on the server.
 If the above has completed succesfully, then all that needs to be done is to use the admin command(use a space in front of the command to keep it from going to the bash history):

 ```bash
  admin -createUser -password=passwordhere -userid